Need a Private Tutor?

 reduces or even eliminates shyness.

-So, while maths classes may represent a certain expense for parents, they are also a clear “investment in the future” of a child.
+So, while maths classes may represent a certain expense for parents, they are also a clear “investment in the future” of a child and

+adults alike.
 Private tutors can, in just a few lessons, identify the origins of a blockage, and its remedies: Something your child’s regular school teacher may never be able to do.
-2) Use Practical Materials
+2) Use Practical Maths resources

 language of maths with its lines of formulas and complex numbers can sometimes be challengingly abstract for the pupil in difficulty, regardless of age.